Littlest Pet Shop

-Littlest Pet Shop, commonly abbreviated as LPS, is a toy franchise and cartoon series owned by Hasbro, originally conceptualized by Kenner Products in 1992, and currently under license with Basic Fun!.
+Littlest Pet Shop (LPS) is a toy franchise and cartoon series owned by Hasbro, originally conceptualized by Kenner Products in 1992, and currently under license with Basic Fun!.
 Originally a line of animal figurines with magnets or movable parts, the line was relaunched as a line of chibi-esque bobbleheads in 2005, with over 3,000 different pet figurines produced since its relaunch.
-The franchise is highly successful and has seen numerous iterations since.
+The franchise is highly successful and has seen numerous iterations.

 Several spin-off media works have been developed based on the toyline, including three animated television series, a series of video games for the Nintendo DS and Wii consoles, and two distinct online world games.
 The first cartoon was produced by Sunbow Entertainment and aired for 40 episodes in 1995, the second by Hasbro Studios for The Hub in 2012, and the third in 2018.

 The line was considered one of Hasbro's top-selling brands in 2007 and they were considered by publications such as USA Today to be one of the biggest Christmas toys of the time.
 A large collector community exists surrounding the 2000s incarnation of the brand, with some toys selling for high prices on second-hand online markets.
-A YouTube community also formed around the toys, known as "LPSTube", where fans create skits and web series using the toys as "actors".
+A YouTube community also formed around the toys, known as "LPSTube", where fans create skits and web series using the toys as "actors," such as "LPS: Popular."

 History

-Kenner toys (1990s)
+Kenner toys (1992-1997)

 Introduced in 1992 and produced by Kenner for children who weren't able to have real life pets, the original incarnation of the toys consist of plastic animal figurines sold in playsets, which each came with a gimmick such as a magnet or a moving part (e.g. flapping wings).
-These toys were sold in small suitcase-like plastic containers with shelves and compartments.
-A larger playset intended to simulate a pet shop was also produced, along with various kinds of licensed merchandise.
+The starter set was a suitcase-like plastic container with shelves and compartments, intended to simulate a pet shop.
+Various kinds of licensed merchandise were produced.
 A few lines of figures were produced between 1995 and 1996 based on the television show, but otherwise the two were largely connected only by name.
 This line is also sometimes known by fans and collectors as "Generation 1", as it was the first iteration of the toy line to be released.
-The line ceased production in 1997.
+Toys produced in the final years of production are marked Tonka, Kenner's parent company.
+The line ceased production in 1997, and Hasbro closed the Kenner offices in 2000.